maiska/qubes-translated/de/pages/terms.md

 ---
+lang: de
-layout: Standard
+layout: default
-title: Nutzungsbedingungen
 permalink: /de/terms/
-lang: de
-ref: 206
 redirect_from:
-- /en/terms/
-- /doc/terms/
+- /de/doc/terms/
-- /wiki/terms/
+- /de/wiki/terms/
+ref: 211
+title: Terms of Use
+translated: 'yes'
 ---

 Terms of Use